The issue tracking

 are used to define the fields and settings.
 In this case we need only a general one that uses default properties.

-- Return to the Collaboration Tutorial folder using the project menu.
+- Return to the Collaboration Tutorial folder using the project menu or Collaboration Tutorial link.

 - Enter > Page Admin Mode.